badamiec3/Practical-Project-Readme/README.md

 Once the app is considered stable, it is then pushed to a separate VM for deployment.
 This service is run using the Python-based HTTP web server Gunicorn, which is designed around the concept of 'workers' who split the CPU resources of the VM equally.
 When users connect to the server, a worker is assigned to that connection with their dedicated resources, allowing the server to run faster for each user.

-## Project Tracking
+## Project Planning and Tracking
+A Jira Kanban board was used to plan and track the progress of the project.
+While this type of project tracking software is usually used for projects involving user stories, in the context of this project it was a highly useful tool to break down the deployment of the CI pipeline into smaller technical steps.

+Below are pictured the epics associated with the project, as well as a burndown chart for one of the four sprints.
+![kanban][kanban]

+![burndown][burndown]

-Trello was used to track the progress of the project (pictured below).
-You can find the link to this board here: https://trello.com/b/UfMXjN8h/constellations
+You can find the link to this board here: https://badamiec.atlassian.net/jira/software/projects/PPCP/boards/4/roadmap

-![trello][trello]
+Past sprints and burndown charts can be accessed in the Reports section along with past issues, child issues and estimated story points.

 The board has been designed such that elements of the project move from left to right from their point of conception to being finished and fully implemented.
 Each card is also colour-coded according to which element of the project it pertains.
 From left to right, these lists are:
 * *Project Requirements*